UV-Visible Spectroscopy

 • Analyzing colored solutions

-Ask for a quote
+Ask for an offer

 Frequently asked questions

-What is UV-Vis Spectroscopy used for?
+What is UV-Vis spectroscopy used for?

-UV-Visible spectroscopy is used to analyze the chemical properties of a material.
+UV-visible spectroscopy is used to analyze the chemical properties of a material.
 It can be used to determine concentrations, identify unknown compounds, and provide information about the physical and electronic structures of organic and inorganic compounds.

 What kinds of samples are suitable for UV-Vis?